 Nurturing Worship, Faith, and Faithfulness (NWFF) is a collaboration between New England Yearly Meeting, Woolman Hill, and Marcelle Martin, author of Our Life is Love: The Quaker Spiritual Journey.

 Our Quaker tradition is a path that, when lived deeply and faithfully, can have a tremendous transforming and healing effect on the world.
 Our hope is to seed deeper worship and faith through this program, as well as greater spiritual vitality and faithfulness in our local meetings.
-The program is designed to help educate, equip, and support ministers, elders, leaders, and Quaker pastors from Meetings and Friends Churches in New England Yearly Meeting.
-Participants will be given specific guidance, practice, and support in deeply sharing their Quaker faith, first in their own meetings/churches, and then in the larger world.
-Participants will undertake projects and ministry to bring new worship, religious education, and other opportunities to their meetings and to other groups.
+The program is designed to help educate, equip, and support ministers, elders, leaders, and Quaker pastors from Meetings and Friends Churches, and all those who hold a concern for deeper worship, faith, and faithfulness.
+Participants will be given specific guidance, practice, and support in deeply sharing their Quaker faith and faithful witness, first in their own meetings/churches, and then in the larger world.
+Participants will undertake projects and ministry to bring new spiritual deepening, religious education, and other opportunities to their meetings and to other groups.
+In this program we are also concerned to interrupt domination because of race and class in our Quaker processes.

-The teaching team for NWFF includes Marcelle Martin as the core teacher, LVM (La Verne) Shelton, Janet Hough, Phil Fitz and Anne Pomeroy as elder/mentors, along with some guest teachers (to be announced).
+The teaching team for NWFF includes Marcelle Martin as the core teacher, LVM (La Verne) Shelton, Janet Hough, and Anne Pomeroy as elder/mentors, along with guest teachers Xinef Afriam (first residency), Callid & Kristina Keefe-Perry (second residency) and Noah Merrill (third residency).
 The elder/mentors will hold the program in prayer, be present during the residencies, provide support and feedback to Faithfulness Groups, and serve as one-on-one mentors for participants between residencies.

 Bios of teaching team members